Isocurvature Induced Gravitational Waves at Pulsar Timing Arrays: Isocurvature Induced Gravitational Waves

-However, this intuition does not capture all interesting features of DRDI induced GWs.
-Due to the net anisotropic stress from free-streaming DR, the superhorizon evolution of metric perturbations ($\Phi$ and $\Psi$) is dramatically different from that of $\zeta$ (see figure~\ref{fig:transfer}).
-Therefore, unlike the previous cases, the source term cannot be simply rewritten in terms of $\zeta$.
-For example, the source term is not suppressed at $\tau\to 0$ even though $\zeta\to0$ (see figure~\ref{fig:f_function}).
-The induced GWs from DRDI are qualitatively different from other isocurvature cases due to the presence of anisotropic stress, and the density of induced GWs can be much larger than those from CDI since DR density ratio ($R_{\rm dr}$) stay fixed in the radiation domination.
-Although the usual intuition $\Omega_{\rm GW}\propto \zeta^4|_{k\tau\sim1}\propto R_{\rm dr}^4$ (for $R_{\rm dr}\ll 1$) still parametrically holds, it totally obscures the superhorizon dynamics.
-Therefore, one needs to study the full source term to understand induced GWs for general isocurvature cases.
+{However, this intuition does not capture all interesting features of DRDI induced GWs.
+Due to the net anisotropic stress from free-streaming DR, the source term cannot be simply rewritten in terms of metric perturbations $\Phi$ and $\Psi$.
+There are additional terms involving $R_{\rm dr}v_{\rm dr}$~(see Eq.~\eqref{eq:f_function}).
+These terms contribute the same order as metric perturbations because $\Phi,\Psi $ is $\mathcal O(R_{\rm dr})$ in DRDI with $R_{\rm dr}\ll 1$.
+Therefore, the spectrum of DRDI induced GWs is qualitatively different from other isocurvature cases, and the density of induced GWs can be much larger than those from CDI since DR density ratio ($R_{\rm dr}$) stay fixed in the radiation domination.
+Although the usual intuition $\Omega_{\rm GW}\propto \Phi^4|_{k\tau\sim1}\propto R_{\rm dr}^4$ (for $R_{\rm dr}\ll 1$) still parametrically holds, it totally obscures the novel contribution from DR density perturbations.
+Therefore, one needs to study the full source term to understand induced GWs for general isocurvature cases.}